JoyTaribagshaw/Hello-Microverse-Project/README.md

 > Describe your project in 1 or 2 sentences.

-*html basic* is about how to code.
+*html basic* is about how to code better..

 ## 🛠 Built With <a name="built-with"></a>